Skip to main content

 The question is not "which title sounds more senior?"
 The question is how much leadership bandwidth the company truly needs, and for how long.

-• Define the gap: Decide whether the business has a temporary leadership vacancy or an ongoing need for senior marketing judgment.
+• Define the gap: Decide whether the business has a temporary leadership vacancy or an ongoing need for an experienced marketing lead.

-• Map the calendar reality: If the role requires 4–5 days per week of executive presence, choose interim; if it requires 1–3 days of senior direction and cadence, choose fractional.
+• Map the calendar reality: If the role requires 4–5 days per week of executive presence, choose interim.
+If it requires 1–3 days of direction and a steady rhythm, choose fractional.

-• Name the end state: Interim should end with a handoff, hire, or completed transition; fractional should end when the business has built enough internal leadership capacity.
+• Name the end state: Interim should end with a handoff, hire, or completed transition.
+Fractional should end when the business has built enough internal leadership of its own.

-• Pressure-test urgency: If the company is exposed because no one is leading marketing this week, interim solves the gap; if the company is moving but unfocused, fractional solves the operating problem.
+• Pressure-test urgency: If the company is exposed because no one is leading marketing this week, interim solves the gap.
+If the company is moving but unfocused, fractional solves the problem.

-Nyman Media’s bias is simple: do not buy full-time presence when the business needs sharper decisions.
+The bias here is simple: do not buy full-time presence when the business needs better decisions.
 But do not under-resource a real transition either.
 The right model should match the shape of the problem, not the ego of the title.

 Frequently asked